plhosk/pomodoro-go/README.md

 ## Features

-- Hone your focus according to the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)
+- Hone your focus and concentration according to the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)
-- Notifications to signal a new activity
+- Notifications signal a new activity
-- Customize activities and timer durations according to your needs
+- Customize activities according to your needs
 - Works in the background

 ## Usage